Mahendra of Nepal: Panchayat system (1962–1972)

 Adopted on the second anniversary of the royal coup and founded on the idea of having a system "suitable to the soil", the new constitution, created a four-tier Panchayat System.
 The National Panchayat of about ninety members could not criticize the royal government, debate the principles of partyless democracy, introduce budgetary bills without royal approval, or enact bills without approval of the king.
 Mahendra was supreme commander of the armed forces, appointed (and had the power to remove) members of the Supreme Court, appointed the Public Service Commission to oversee the civil service, and could change any judicial decision or amend the constitution at any time.
 To many of the unlettered citizens of the country, the king was a spiritual force as well, representing the god Vishnu upholding dharma on earth.
 Within a span of ten years, the king had, in effect, reclaimed the unlimited power exercised by Prithvi Narayan Shah in the eighteenth century.

 Support of the king by the army and the government bureaucracy prevented opposition to his rule from developing within the Panchayat System.
 Real power came from the king's secretariat, and in the countryside influence rested in the offices of zonal commissioners and their official staffs or the parallel system of development officers.
 The Nepali Congress leadership made increasingly conciliatory statements and began to announce its faith in democratic ideals under the leadership of the king.
 In 1968 the king began to release political prisoners, including B. P. Koirala, who was freed on 30 October.
 At this point, a three-way split developed in the Nepali Congress.
 B.P.
 Koirala went to India, where he headed a wing committed to democratic revolution and violent overthrow of the Panchayat System.
 He was a symbol for youth but powerless politically.
 Subarna Shamsher's wing continued to advocate local cooperation with the king outside the Panchayat System.
 A third wing tried to work within the Panchayat System in the expectation that it would evolve into a democratic system.
 The disunity of the political opposition left King Mahendra to do as he wished.

 Attempts to overthrow the regime

 There were multiple struggles and attempts to remove the king from power both before and during the Panchayat regime.

 1957 coup d'état attempt

 King Mahendra used his residual power of Royal prerogative of mercy and pardoned KI Singh in 1955 when he was declared a traitor and rebellion against the state by former state powers.
-He was then allowed to enter the country and listening to his nationalist view, Kunwar Inderjit Singh was appointed Prime Minister by King Mahendra in 1957.
+He was then allowed to enter the country and listening to his nationalist view, KI Singh was appointed prime minister by King Mahendra in 1957.
 He tenure was mostly spent in attempts to curtail his enemies while he also tried to stage a coup against the king with the help of the army.
 However, the head of the army, General Nar Shamsher, being loyal to the king informed him about the coup and KI Singh was immediately dismissed.